ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 So we will explain how you can store Nim data types in a human-readable text format first.
-Two popular text formats are [JSON]{.ndef} and [YAML]{.ndef}.
+Two popular text formats are [JSON] and [YAML].
 JSON is a simple format, which is easy to parse, but not very good readable for humans.
 YAML is more complicated, but more flexible and is very good readable for humans.